 The 30-second window closed.
 The most common cause of Step 2 failure.
 Press the learn button, then move immediately to the car.
 If you’re timing it alone and the driveway is long, do a dry run first to gauge the distance.

 HomeLink flashes rapidly after Step 1, but the gate ignores it.
-The frequency was captured but Step 2 was skipped.
-The receiver was never told to accept this HomeLink unit’s rolling-code sequence.
-Go to the control board and complete Step 2.
+The frequency was captured but Step 2 was skipped — or Step 2 was run but the HomeLink button was only pressed once at the end.
+The receiver was never fully told to accept this HomeLink unit’s rolling-code sequence.
+Go to the control board, press the learn button, and this time press the HomeLink button up to three times.
+Owners who document several failed attempts almost always have this exact gap: every other part of the sequence is right, but the press-three-times finale is missing.

 The gate opens once, then stops responding.
 The rolling-code sequence fell out of sync — usually because Step 1 was done with the remote held too far away, capturing a partial or corrupted transmission.
-Clear the HomeLink channel (most vehicles: hold the first and third HomeLink buttons simultaneously for about 10 seconds until the indicator flashes rapidly), then restart from Step 1.
+Clear the HomeLink channel (most vehicles: hold the first and third HomeLink buttons simultaneously until the indicator flashes rapidly and then fully stops — closer to 30 seconds than 10 on some cars; releasing early leaves the channel half-cleared), then restart from Step 1.

 Range reality for driveway gates